MihaelaDoran/Manual-Testing-Portofolio/README.md

 ### 1.6 Test Execution <br>
 - test cases are executed on the created test Cycle summary
 - bugs have been created based on the failed tests.
-The complete bug reports can be found
+The complete bug reports can be found [here](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/Final%20Project/Jira%20and%20Zephyr%20Reports/Bug%20Reports.pdf). <br>
+- full regression testing is needed after the bugs are fixed